Southern Red Velvet Cake

 Pro tip: Refrigerating a cake with cream cheese frosting for a few hours will give it a firm texture, making it easy to slice upon serving.
 Enjoy!

-How to frost and assemble a layered cake
+How to frost and assemble a layer cake